levonrush/footy-tipper/README.md

 ### Using Docker

-1. Clone this repository.
+1. **Clone this repository.**
-    ```
+    ```bash
     git clone https://github.com/levonrush/footy-tipper.git
     ```

-2. Navigate to the project's directory.
+2. **Navigate to the project's directory.**
-    ```
+    ```bash
     cd footy-tipper
     ```

-3. To build the Docker image for the model building process:
+3. **Build the Docker image.** There's no longer a need to specify a `PROCESS` argument since the Dockerfile has been updated to run a series of scripts automatically.
+    ```bash
+    docker build -t footy-tipper .
     ```

-    docker build --build-arg PROCESS=model_building -t footy-tipper-building .
+4. **Prepare your environment file and service account token.** Ensure you have a `secrets.env` file and a `service-account-token.json` ready in your project directory but excluded from version control via `.gitignore`.

+5. **Run the Docker container.** Replace `<your_host_port>` with the port number you want to use on your host machine (e.g., 4000).
+Use the `-v` option to securely mount `service-account-token.json` and the `--env-file` option to specify environment variables from `secrets.env`.
+    ```bash
+    docker run -p <your_host_port>:80 --env-file ./secrets.env -v $(pwd)/service-account-token.json:/footy-tipper/service-account-token.json footy-tipper
     ```

-4. To build the Docker image for the model prediction process:
-    ```
-    docker build --build-arg PROCESS=model_prediction -t footy-tipper-prediction .
-    ```

-5. Run the Docker container, replacing `<your_host_port>` with the port number you want to use on your host machine (e.g., 4000), and `<image>` with the Docker image you want to run (`footy-tipper-building` or `footy-tipper-prediction`).
-    ```
-    docker run -p <your_host_port>:80 <image>
-    ```
+This sequence ensures that your Docker usage is secure, efficient, and aligns with best practices for handling sensitive information.
+Remember to keep your `secrets.env` and any sensitive files securely managed and out of version control.

 ### For Development and Debugging

 1. Open the project in your preferred code editor.
 2. If needed, set environment variables in a `.env` file or manually in your Python or R session.
 3. Run the `data-prep.R` script located in the 'data-prep' folder for data cleaning and feature engineering.
-4. For model building, open and execute the `model-training.ipynb` notebook situated in the 'model-training' folder.
+4. For pipeline development, open and execute the `model-training.ipynb` notebook situated in the 'research' folder.
-5. For model prediction, execute the `model-prediction.ipynb` notebook in the 'model-prediction' folder, followed by the `send_predictions.ipynb` notebook in the 'use-predictions' folder.
-The latter notebook sends out the model's predictions.
-6. If Docker is used, ensure to build and run the Docker image as necessary.
+5. If Docker is used, ensure to build and run the Docker image as necessary.

 Note: Ensure your Python and R environments have all necessary packages installed to run the scripts and notebooks.